richafnu/Viva/Viva/glint/setup/glint-mto.md

 > Cross-tenant synchronization is recommended and offers a more automated and streamlined user sync method.

 > [!IMPORTANT]
-> - If your organization already has cross-tenant synchronization set up for users that need to access Glint in the target tenant, skip this step.
+> - If your organization already has cross-tenant synchronization set up for users that need to access Viva Glint in the target tenant, skip this step.
 > - If your organization uses [B2B direct connect](/entra/external-id/b2b-direct-connect-overview), accounts for source tenant users aren't created in the target tenant.
 Cross-tenant synchronization is still needed to sync users and doesn't affect any existing B2B direct connect setups.

 | :::image type="icon" source="/office/media/icons/migration-blue.png" ::: |Sync option <br> <br> _roles involved_| More information |